Mitigating Extrinsic Gender Bias for Bangla Classification Tasks: Dataset Construction

 Due to the scarcity of Bangla datasets for gender bias studies, we curated and transformed existing task-specific Bangla datasets by selecting samples that contain male or female gender terms.
-Following established practices in LLM gender bias research in English \cite{kotek2023gender}, we then automatically generated new samples by altering these gender-specific terms and names.
+Following established practices in LLM gender bias research in English \cite{kotek2023gender}, we then automatically generated new counterfactual samples by altering these gender-specific terms and names.
+Afterward, we separated male-centric and corresponding female-centric text samples from the original and counterfactual samples.

 To identify gender terms, we developed a dictionary of 573 gendered word pairs in Bangla, sourced from the internet and grammar books.
 This dictionary features pairs like ``{\bng echel}'' (son) and ``{\bng emey}'' (daughter), and accounts for words with multiple feminine forms, such as ``{\bng bha{I}}'' (brother) with ``{\bng eban}'' (sister) and ``{\bng bhaib}'' (sister-in-law).
 We used this dictionary to generate samples by swapping the original gendered terms with their counterparts, ensuring all possible alternatives were considered.